 It should also contain a budget proposal estimating reimbursable costs associated with any ground travel and accommodations.
 Meal costs are the responsibility of the intern.
 For internship experiences involving travel off campus, trip and reimbursement arrangements must be made through the Mayo Clinic Graduate School of Biomedical Sciences office.

-At the end of each 100-hour experience, the intern will have a summary meeting with the Career Development Internship partner adviser to review the experience.
-Within 30 days of completion of the internship experience, the intern will submit to the Mayo Clinic Graduate School of Biomedical Sciences office a brief report (one-page format) and complete an evaluation survey.
+At the end of each 100-hour experience, you will have a summary meeting with the Career Development Internship partner adviser to review the experience.
+Within 30 days of completing the internship experience, you will submit to the Mayo Clinic Graduate School of Biomedical Sciences office a brief report (one-page format) and complete an evaluation survey.

 Similar surveys will be provided to the internship partner adviser.
-The focus of the evaluation will not be on the intern's performance but rather on the value of the internship experience.
+The focus of the evaluation will not be on your performance but rather on the value of the internship experience.